 What is the key to psychological health?
 For years it was believed to be self-esteem.
-However, research psychologists have highlighted several downsides to the endless pursuit of self-esteem, including constant social comparisons, ego-defensiveness, narcissism, and the instability and contingency of self-worth.
+However, research psychologists have highlighted several downsides to the endless pursuit of self-esteem, including constant social comparisons, ego defensiveness, narcissism, and the instability and contingency of self-worth.
 As suggested by research, self-compassion is a healthier way of relating to oneself.
 Self-compassion offers all the same benefits as self-esteem, without the same downsides.
-It requires that people treat themselves with kindness, like they would treat a good friend whom they cared about.
-Rather than people continually judging and evaluating themselves, self-compassion involves having people generate kindness toward themselves as imperfect humans, and learn to be present with the inevitable struggles of life with greater ease.
+It requires that people treat themselves with kindness, just as they would treat a good friend whom they cared about.
+Rather than people continually judging and evaluating themselves, self-compassion involves having people generate kindness toward themselves as imperfect humans and learn to be present with the inevitable struggles of life with greater ease.
 Self-compassion motivates people to make desired changes in their lives because they care for themselves and want to lessen their suffering, not because they are inadequate or worthless.

-This Web Conference is designed to help clinicians:
+This introductory web conference is designed to help clinicians:

 If you have any questions about this web conference or would like more information, please contact us here.

 This is information I can use in my practice AND in my life - thank you. - Tammy Fletcher, MA, MFT

 1.5 CE credits will be provided by GoodTherapy.org for attending this web conference in its entirety.